zk4/vimrc/readme.md

 Just my personal config for vim.

 Not an IDE fan.
-No fancy stuff.
-Try use plugins as less as possible.
+No fancy stuff.Use plugins only if I use it often.
 Try focus on contents.
 I would gradually reduce the plugins I use.

 Keep my mind active instead of passive to feel absolutely free from typing.
 Simplicity makes cosistence and focusing.